 - Using the same “I’m fine” line everyone else has used

-- Stacking two “proof” details in the chorus — keep one, save one for the bridge
+- Stacking two proof details in the chorus — keep one, save one for the bridge

 FAQ

 How direct can the lyric be about the ex?
 Direct in the verse, oblique in the chorus.
-The chorus belongs to the narrator’s new life, not the ex.
+The chorus belongs to the narrator’s new life, not to the ex.

 Should I include a “still hurt” line?
 One honest line in the bridge (“I still keep your number on read”) deepens the rest.
 More than one and the comeback starts to wobble.